-The Queen Elizabeth Parks Twinning Project is a Community Project bringing together the individuals, schools, communities and the staff of the Queen Elizabeth National Park in Uganda and the Queen Elizabeth Country Park in Hampshire, England.
+The Queen Elizabeth Parks Twinning Project is a Community Project bringing together the individuals, schools, communities, and staff of the Queen Elizabeth National Park in Uganda and the Queen Elizabeth Country Park in Hampshire, England.

-It is a project of cultural exchange and mutual support.
-That focuses on conservation by working closely with and empowering local communities and supporting education initiatives.
-It also promotes the exchange of ideas and best practice between the staff of the two Queen Elizabeth Parks.
+It is a project of cultural exchange and mutual support that focuses on conservation by working closely with and empowering local communities and supporting education initiatives.
+It also promotes the exchange of ideas and best practices between the staff of the two Queen Elizabeth Parks.

-Finding out that they were both presenting displays about Queen Elizabeth Parks.
-A friendship made and the idea of ‘Twinning the Parks’ and ‘Connecting Communities and Wildlife’ born
+Finding out that they were both presenting displays about Queen Elizabeth Parks, a friendship was made and the idea of ‘Twinning the Parks’ and ‘Connecting Communities and Wildlife’ was born

-The Project supports ‘twinning’ and cultural exchanges between schools that share a close proximity to the Queen Elizabeth Parks.
-The Project also encourages it’s Twinned Schools to get involved in Conservation and Environmental Sustainability Projects.
+The Project supports ‘twinning’ and cultural exchanges between schools that share close proximity to the Queen Elizabeth Parks.
+The Project also encourages its Twinned Schools to get involved in Conservation and Environmental Sustainability Projects.

-A key part of the Project is involvement and mutual support of the Rangers and other staff.
-Who protect both Queen Elizabeth Parks.
+A key part of the Project is the involvement and mutual support of the Rangers and other staff who protect both Queen Elizabeth Parks.
 It is their participation that makes this such a special project.

 You can support schools and communities by visiting Uganda with Range Land Safaris.
 We will be working in partnership with the Range Land to offer a variety of services from simple airport transfers to full wildlife and cultural tours.

-Some of the tours designed to visit the very schools and communities featured in the website.
+Some of the tours will be designed to visit the very schools and communities featured on the website.
 So you will be able to see at first hand the work of the Twinning Project.

 Range Land will be donating a percentage of their profits from any tour or service you book with them to the Twinning Project.
 Remember to mention the Twinning Project when you book.

-Range Land Safaris run by experienced Rangers (rather than tourist guides) so be assured that you will get the best possible wildlife experience.
+Range Land Safaris is run by experienced Rangers (rather than tourist guides) so you can be assured that you will get the best possible wildlife experience.

-The Twinning Project supports conservation in both Queen Elizabeth Parks by working to assist Rangers to develop their skills, encouraging staff to engage with the local community and by ensuring that the Twinning Project is seen by people as a wildlife conservation and environmental project.
+The Twinning Project supports conservation in both Queen Elizabeth Parks by working to assist Rangers to develop their skills, encouraging staff to engage with the local community, and ensuring that the Twinning Project is seen by people as a wildlife conservation and environmental project.

-Meanwhile the Project sees exchange as an important tool in the development of ideas and key skills.
+The Project sees the exchange as an important tool in the development of ideas and key skills.
 It also believes that by providing training and mentoring opportunities both Parks and their communities will benefit.

 Rangers involvement in local schools is also seen as vital to the future of conservation.